Sania212/Bootstrap-Bank-Example/README.md

 # Bootstrap-Bank-Example
-Click on Chat box to go to next page
+Click on LiveChat box to go to next page
 .